Networks with asymmetric inputs: lattice of synchrony subspaces: Preliminary definitions and results

 \begin{Def} \normalfont A coupled cell network is said {\it homogeneous} if the cells are all identical and receive the same number of input edges per edge-type.
 A {\it regular} network is a homogeneous network with only one edge-type.
 For a homogeneous (regular) network, the total number of input edges per cell is the same for all cells and is called the {\em valency} of the network. \END\end{Def}

-The definition of coupled cell network allows a cell to receive symmetric inputs, that is, more than one input of the same edge-type.
+The definition of coupled cell network allows a cell to receive symmetric inputs, that is, more than one (unweighted) input edge of the same type.
 If that is not possible we say that the cells have asymmetric inputs.

 \begin{Def} \normalfont We say that a coupled cell network is a {\em coupled cell network with asymmetric inputs} if each cell receives at most one input edge of each type. \END\end{Def}

 We consider homogeneous coupled cell networks with asymmetric inputs, which means that each cell receives exactly one edge of each type.